I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/rxstruc/nf-rxstruc-rxgetrdbssprocess.md

 <b>RxGetRDBSSProcess</b> returns a pointer to the kernel process of the main thread used by RDBSS.

-<b>RxGetRDBSSProcess</b> returns a pointer to the kernel process of the main thread used by RDBSS.

-<b>RxGetRDBSSProcess</b> returns a pointer to the kernel process of the main thread used by RDBSS.

 ## Remarks

 When <b>RxDriverEntry</b> is called to initialize RDBSS, a pointer to the kernel process that is running is retreived by calling <b>PsGetCurrentProcess</b> and stored in an internal RDBSS data structure.
 This value is returned when <b>RxGetRDBSSProcess</b> is called.
 This value is sometimes called the file system process.